 You'll enjoy the results of creating your personalized mural art.
 You can rely on us to help answer your installation or framing questions at any level... at your convenience. (to top)

 - How will I understand how much my color imprinting product(s) will cost?

 You will have an accurate quote before we start.
 Generally, it is best to chat about your ideas and expectations so that we can better understand your idea or concept in its entirety.
-This can be done in many ways like a phone call, stopping by the studio or Start creating today with the Request / Order Form!.
+This can be done in many ways like a phone call, email or stopping by the studio.
 We will follow-up with you to clarify any questions, personalization, description, etc.

 - Why don’t you list the price for each product?

 Good question... we understand it seems odd because you’re browsing the Internet where prices are ubiquitous.
 A starting price gives you a general idea what the type of product costs.
 Depending on what you buy (e.g., one already color imprinted with the image or customized with a logo or picture) and how many you buy of one product, the final costs can be quite different.

 Imagine if you needed to hire a home contractor... the contractor can't list their prices for remodeling.
 However, reputable contractors will give an accurate quote up front.